mutantturkey/SelectiveGenomeAmplification/README.md

 ## Setup

-    git clone git@github.com:mutantturkey/SelectiveGenomeAmplification.git
+    git clone git@github.com:mutantturkey/SelectiveWholeGenomeAmplification".git
-    cd SelectiveGenomeAmplification
+    cd SelectiveWholeGenomeAmplification"
     make
     sudo make install

 ## Example Usage
-Standard use of (SGA) SelectiveGenomeAmplification is easy. it takes two arguments, the foreground and background
+Standard use of (SGA) SelectiveWholeGenomeAmplification" is easy. it takes two arguments, the foreground and background

-    SelectiveGenomeAmplification PfalciparumGenome.fasta HumanGenome.fasta;
+    SelectiveWholeGenomeAmplification" PfalciparumGenome.fasta HumanGenome.fasta;
     less PfalciparumGenome_HumanGenome/final_mers

 ### SGA User Interface
-SGA also comes with a easy to use user prompt called SelectiveGenomeAmplificationUI.
+SGA also comes with a easy to use user prompt called SelectiveWholeGenomeAmplification"UI.
 It allows for a less experienced user to use
 SGA without issue. to run this all you need to do is run SelectiveGenomeAmiplifcationUI and you'll see a series of prompts asking the user about tunables like below